visserle/AnkiOps/README.md

 ### How does it work?

 On first import, DeckOps assigns IDs from Anki to each deck/note/card for tracking.
 They are represented by a single-line HTML tag (e.g., `<!-- card_id: 1770487991522 -->`) above a card in the Markdown.
 With the IDs in place, we can track what is new, changed, moved between decks, or deleted, and DeckOps will sync accordingly.
+Content is automatically converted between Anki's HTML format and Markdown during sync operations.
 Note that one DeckOps folder represents an entire Anki profile.

 ### Why do some cards have a `card_id` and others a `note_id`?